OhioBob/Grannus-Expansion-Pack/README.md

 2. To use GEP_CommNet, first download and install the third party mod [Custom Barn Kit](https://ksp.sarbian.com/jenkins/job/CustomBarnKit/).

 3. Copy [GEP Download]\Optional Mods\GEP_CommNet\GameData\GEP\GEP_CommNet to [KSP]\GameData\GEP\ .

-## GEP_JNSQ

-1. GEP_JNSQ is an optional add-on that rescales GEP 2.5x to provide compatibility with the JNSQ planet pack.

-2. To use GEP_JNSQ, first download and install [JNSQ](https://github.com/Galileo88/JNSQ/releases), lastest version.
-Be sure to carefully follow all the JNSQ installation instructions.

-3. Download and install Grannus Expansion Pack v1.1.1 per the previous instructions.

-4. Copy [GEP Download]\Optional Mods\GEP_JNSQ\GameData\GEP_JNSQ to [KSP]\GameData\ .

-5. Note that GEP_JNSQ does not require Sigma Dimensions.

 ## Other Optional Mods